 It’s probably apparent by now, but newsletters are not direct sales tools.
 They’re not really even for starting conversations with customers.
 Newsletters are for sharing information, establishing credibility, and raising awareness of a brand.
 These components heavily influence purchasing intent, but the actual sale happens elsewhere.

 I know.
 You’re a business.
 You gotta sell stuff.
 I get it.
 But a newsletter is for building leads over time, not hard-selling strangers.

 People like to read things written by people, not companies.
 Make your newsletter sound human, or at least like your brand.
 Give it style, personality, a point of view.
 Make it something people can’t read anywhere else because it’s unique.
 If a reader feels like he or she is communicating with a person, he or she is more likely to have an emotional (read: connected and engaged) response.

 Newsletters that work

-Ok, now let’s put all of the above together and let it marinate by examining a few newsletters that work (and prove that their kind are far from dead).
+Ok, now let’s put all of the above together and let it marinate by examining a few newsletters that work.

-I’ll start with my favorite first. theSkimm is a daily digest of news with a voice, style, and valuable information.
+I’ll start with my favorite. theSkimm is a daily digest of news with a voice, style, and valuable information.
 Its voice is smart but conversational, which makes the content easy to digest.
-The clean, cohesive design, extra white space and font hierarchy also make this an easy read. theSkimm also makes me laugh out loud (note: entertainment value), so even if I have news fatigue, I cruise through this newsletter for the one-liners.
+The clean, cohesive design, extra white space and font hierarchy also make this an easy read. theSkimm also makes me laugh, so even if I have news fatigue, I cruise through this newsletter for the great one-liners.